 Note that the event now only relies on $\cL^{[0,2^{-2/3}]}$.
-Using modulus of continuity for Brownian motions, and Theorem \ref{thm:a2-comp-br}, we can bound this by $Ce^{-ct}$ as desired. \end{proof} \begin{proof} [Proof of Lemma \ref{lem:conti-passage-time}] First, note that we have the following inequality for passage times:
+Using modulus of continuity for Brownian motions and Theorem \ref{thm:a2-comp-br}, we can bound this by $Ce^{-ct}$ as desired. \end{proof} We can now prove Lemma \ref{lem:conti-passage-time} by using Lemma \ref{lem:conti-pass-one-side} repeatedly. \begin{proof} [Proof of Lemma \ref{lem:conti-passage-time}] First, note that we have the following inequality for passage times: